RobHauffe/BlotQuant/README.md

 ### 4. Quantification
 Once the lanes are defined, individual band intensities are calculated:
-- **Background Subtraction:** A local background value is determined using the **Median Intensity** of the ROI.
+- **Lane-Specific Background Subtraction:** Unlike global subtraction, BlotQuant calculates a unique **Median Intensity** for each lane within its specific boundaries.
+This is crucial for blots with background gradients (e.g., darker on one side), ensuring that a "smear" on one side doesn't artificially lower values on the other.
-- **Integrated Density:** For each lane, the software calculates the sum of `(Pixel Intensity - Background)` for all pixels above a dynamic threshold (Background + 0.5 * Standard Deviation).
-This ensures that only the actual protein signal is counted, while noise and background are excluded.
+- **Integrated Density:** For each lane, the software calculates the sum of `(Pixel Intensity - Background)` for all pixels above a dynamic threshold (Background + 0.2 * Standard Deviation).
+This sensitivity adjustment ensures accurate capture of faint bands while excluding noise.
+- **Scientific Validation:** The **Intensity Profile** tool allows researchers to visualize the mean pixel intensity across the ROI width.
+This "peak" view (with separator lines) ensures that background subtraction isn't clipping the protein signal.
-- **Inversion:** Supports "Invert Signal" for blots where bands are darker than the background (e.g., Ponceau S or Coomassie staining).
+- **Inversion:** Automatically handles blots where bands are darker than the background (e.g., Ponceau S or Coomassie staining) by inverting pixel values for quantification.

 ### 5. Normalization and Statistics
 - **Normalization:** Target protein intensities are divided by their respective loading control intensities from the same lane.
-- **Statistics:** Calculates average fold change, standard error of the mean (SEM), and performs a Student's t-test (unpaired) to determine statistical significance between Control and Treatment groups.
+- **Statistics:** Calculates average fold change, standard error of the mean (SEM), and performs a Welch's t-test (unpaired) to determine statistical significance between Control and Treatment groups.

 ## Citation

-Users are requested to cite **Hauffe et al. 2026 (Placeholder, i will update this once the paper is published)** when using BlotQuant.
+Users are requested to cite **Hauffe et al. 2026 (In submission)** when using BlotQuant.

 ## License
 This project is licensed under the MIT License – see the LICENSE file for details.